 “Daycare” means the daily care of your children by someone other than you, typically outside of your own home.

-There are different types of daycares.
-One option is an in-home daycare.
+- In-home day cares.
 This means you send your child to somebody else’s home who watches the kids.

 You can send your children to preschool when they are about two years old.
 Preschools help prepare kids for school.

 The U.S. has a national program called HeadStart, which offers free preschool for low-income families.
-You can find a HeadStart program near you by searching the HeadStart locator.
+You can find a program near you by searching the HeadStart locator.